-Despite the famously secular constitution of the world’s largest democracy, concerns about Hindu nationalism and interreligious tension have risen under the presidency of Narendra Modi.
+Despite the famously secular constitution of the world’s largest democracy, concerns about Hindu nationalism and inter-religious tension have risen under the premiership of Narendra Modi.
 Playing into this threat, “blasphemy” laws exist and are being increasingly used and cited.

 Section 295 of the Indian Penal Code criminalises insult to religion; it allows up to three years imprisonment and fines for “whoever, with deliberate and malicious intention of outraging the religious feelings of any class of citizens of India, by words, either spoken or written, or by signs or by visible representations or otherwise, insults or attempts to insult the religion or the religious beliefs of a class.”